AvLog is a free tool from AvLink — the pilot job platform.Explore AvLink

 🌐 ICAO / generic.
 A clean ICAO-style logbook that suits any authority — the safe pick if yours isn't listed yet.

 Free · no sign-up · works in Excel, Google Sheets, Numbers & LibreOffice.
-No Excel?
-In Google Sheets choose File → Import and upload the file — every formula works the same.
+Using Google Sheets?
+Open Sheets, then File → Import → Upload and pick the file — every formula works the same.

 Laid out like your logbook